Northern Māori were some of the first in the country to encounter Europeans – explorers and their crew arriving in ships:

 - Jules Sébastien César Dumont d’Urville (1824).

-Māori provided produce, water and labour in exchange for goods.
-The trade served both races, but was not without violent episodes.
+Māori provided produce, water and labour in exchange for European goods.
+The trade served both groups, but was not without violent episodes.
 Most notable was the massacre by Māori of Marion du Fresne and 24 of his crew, which was followed by revenge attacks on Māori at the Bay of Islands.